dzhavat/css-flexbox-cheatsheet/README.md

 The cheatsheet can be opened in two ways:

-* Press `Ctrl+Shift+P` (Win, Linux) / `Cmd+Shift+P` (Mac) and search for the `Open Flexbox Cheatsheet` command.
+* Press `Ctrl+Shift+P` (Win, Linux) / `Cmd+Shift+P` (Mac) and search for the `Open CSS Flexbox Cheatsheet` command.
-* Hover any `display: flex` declaration and click the `Open Flexbox Cheatsheet` link in the popup.
+* Hover any `display: flex` declaration and click the `Open CSS Flexbox Cheatsheet` link in the popup.

-Besides the `Open Flexbox Cheatsheet` link in the hover popup, there’s also an image shown for each flexbox property.
+Besides the `Open CSS Flexbox Cheatsheet` link in the hover popup, there’s also an image shown for each flexbox property.
 This aims to make it easier to understand how each property works without opening the cheatsheet.

 Most properties now also have interactive demos which can help you see how each value works.